Tenza/configurations/ArchLinux Installation/README.md

 Add user to the section “User privilegie specification”:
 > Filipe ALL=(ALL) ALL

-Logout from root and enter your account:
+Logout from root and enter the new account:
 > logout

 ##### Activate multilib repo

 Remove comments from [multilib]:
-> nano /etc/pacman.conf
+> sudo nano /etc/pacman.conf
-pacman -Syy
+sudo pacman -Syy

 ##### Install Packer